Build the UI

 To get the StockWatcher application to run in the browser, you need to embed it in an HTML file, the HTML host page.
 The host page for the StockWatcher project, StockWatcher.html, was generated by webAppCreator.
 For the starter application, StockWatcher.html had an empty body element.
 As a result, the Root panel wrapped the entire body element.
 The text input box, label ("Please enter your name:") and "Send" button were build dynamically with GWT.
 If your application has no static elements, you wouldn't need to edit the HTML host page at all.

 However, for StockWatcher you will use some static HTML text (for the header) and an image (for the logo) in addition to the dynamic elements.
-You will embed the GWT application in the browser page using a placeholder, a <div> element with an id of “stockList”.
-This implementation strategy is especially useful for embedding GWT into an existing application.
+You will embed the GWT application in the browser page using a placeholder, a <div>

 As shown in the following code, do the following:

-1. Open the host page, StockWatcher/war/StockWatcher.html.
+- Open the host page, StockWatcher/war/StockWatcher.html.

-2. In the head element, change the title text to StockWatcher.
+- In the head element, change the title text to StockWatcher.

-3. In the body element, add an <h1> heading, StockWatcher.
+- In the body element, add an

-5. Delete the unneeded elements from the starter project application.
+element and give it an id of stockList. - Delete the unneeded elements from the starter project application.

-6. Save the file StockWatcher.html.
+- Save the file StockWatcher.html.

 <!DOCTYPE html>